 I used to have a lot more anxiety about leaving my baby with a sitter when I was breastfeeding, and I know many other new mothers as well.
 Through research and trial I discovered some things that helped me feel better about leaving my baby, while protecting my child.
 I want to share these things so you can protect your babies as well.

-- Private sitters who can work in your home are far better than daycare centers or in-home providers who sit many children at once.
+- Private sitters who can work in your home can be much more convenient than daycare centers or in-home providers who sit many children at once.
 Your baby will be exposed to fewer children, which means they will not pick up every bug and virus that goes around.
 You do not have to drag the baby out in bad weather, and you can keep the little ones on a consistent schedule that doesn’t revolve around your own schedule.
 You do not have to worry about calling off work when the daycare center closes.

 - Sitters who have breastfed their own babies are far more understanding and knowledgeable than those who have not.
 I was always biased toward sitters who had this experience, because they understood breastfeeding and were far more understanding.